greg-js/arch-wiki-md-repo/wiki/_content/english/Dynamic Kernel Module Support.md

 ### Dependencies

-Dependencies should be inherited from the original version with [dkms](https://www.archlinux.org/packages/?name=dkms) added and [linux-headers](https://www.archlinux.org/packages/?name=linux-headers) removed (as it is listed by the dkms pacakge as *optional*).
+Dependencies should be inherited from the original version with [dkms](https://www.archlinux.org/packages/?name=dkms) added and [linux-headers](https://www.archlinux.org/packages/?name=linux-headers) removed (as it is listed by the dkms package as *optional*).

 ### Build source location